-It is known that the number of tests is not relevant for determining the number of people tested [each person initially tested being re-tested at least once, to finally reconfirm his/her status as recovered (cured) or still infected (active case)].
+It is known that the number of tests is not relevant for determining the number of people tested (each person initially tested being at least once re-tested, to finally reconfirm his/her status as recovered (cured) or still infected (active case).
 Therefore, assuming that testing is done preferentially among people susceptible to disease (testing the entire population being virtually impossible), increasing the number of tests will lead to a permanent increase in the total number of cases and the need to re-estimate the parameters in the forecast models.
 In such context, the starting variable in our models is the total number of confirmed cases.

-To study the dynamics of the spread of epidemic within the population, we built a model with differential equations for a special logistic time-function.
-The variables of the model are: the total number of infected persons (total confirmed cases), k, the total number of deaths, d, and the total number of recovered persons (cured), r, and as well as the number of still active cases (persons still infected), ka.
-For each variable, the estimated (theoretical) values are denoted by kT, dT, rT, and kaT, respectively.
+To study the dynamics of the spread of epidemic among the population, we built a model with differential equations for a special time-function of logistic type.
+The variables of the model are: the total number of infected persons (total confirmed cases), k, the total number of deaths, d, and the total number of recovered persons (cured), r, and as well as the number of cases still active (persons still infected), ka.
+For each variable, the estimated (theoretical) values are denoted by kT, dT, rT, and respectively kaT.

-Considering the initial conditions, related to real data in the moment selected as origin of time (indeed, the first registered recovered case appears later than the first person registered as dead). as well as those related to the limit case when time tends to infinite, the individual logistic functions for the first three variables are as follows:
+Considering the initial conditions, related to real data in the moment selected as origin of timeseries (indeed the first registered recovered case appears later than the first person registered as dead), the individual logistic functions for the first three variables are as follows:

-$$kT(t) := \frac{ak}{1 + bk \cdot e^{-ck \cdot t}} \qquad dT(t) := \frac{ad}{1 + bd \cdot e^{-cd \cdot t}} \qquad rT(t) := \frac{ASr}{1 + br \cdot e^{-cr \cdot t}} - \frac{ASr}{1 + br}$$ where: ak, bk, ck, ad, bd, cd, br and cr are parameters, and (by construction) the asymptotic value for the rT(t) function is ASr = ak - ad.
+$$kT(t) := \frac{ak}{1 + bk \cdot e^{-ck \cdot t}} \qquad dT(t) := \frac{ad}{1 + bd \cdot e^{-cd \cdot t}} \qquad rT(t) := \frac{ASr}{1 + br \cdot e^{-cr \cdot t}} - \frac{ASr}{1 + br \cdot e^{-cr \cdot t}}$$ where ak, bk, ck, ad, bd, cd, ASr, br and cr are parameters, and the asymptote for the kaT function is ASr = ak - ad.

 It is known from empirical analysis that the total number of confirmed cases (k), and the total number of deaths (d), being cumulative ones, increase monotonously towards finite values (asymptotes parallel to the horizontal axis).
-As time increases, the proximity of real values to the two asymptotes means a decrease in the strength of the epidemic, and the difference between these two values will ultimately give the total number of recovered people.
-At the end time of epidemic, there will be no more infected people (active cases, in epidemiological terminology), so the variable ka will eventually take zero value.

-Considering the basic balance relationship according to which in every moment the ka variable is the residual of the difference k - d - r, a significant result of our model is an analytical solution obtained for the estimated time-function of kaT, as follows:
+As time increases, the proximity of real values to the two asymptotes means a decrease in the strength of the epidemic, and the difference between these two values will ultimately give the total number of people recovered.
+At the end time of epidemic, there will be no more infected people (active cases, in epidemiological terminology), so the variable ka will eventually have the value zero.
+Considering the basic balance relationship according to which in every moment the ka variable is the residual of the difference k - d - r, a significant result of our model is an analytical solution obtained for the estimating time-function of kaT, as follows:

-$$kaT(t) := \frac{ak}{1 + bk \cdot e^{-ck \cdot t}} - \frac{ad}{1 + bd \cdot e^{-cd \cdot t}} - \left(\frac{ASr}{1 + br \cdot e^{-cr \cdot t}} - \frac{ASr}{1 + br}\right)$$ points and those estimated as solid lines, except for the variable ka as dashed line.
-As colours, we used black for k and ka, red for d and blue for r; the time, as days elapsed since the onset of the pandemic, being marked on the horizontal axis by t (real time) and tT (theoretical or future time).
+$$kaT(t) := \frac{ak}{1 + bk \cdot e^{-ck \cdot t}} - \frac{ad}{1 + bd \cdot e^{-cd \cdot t}} - \left(\frac{ASr}{1 + br \cdot e^{-cr \cdot t}} - \frac{ASr}{1 + br}\right)$$

-In the following section, we graphically present the results of applying the logistics model at three levels (global, EU and Romania), both on the side of pandemic dynamics and on its impact on the economy.
-In the case of pandemic dynamics, for each reference level the trajectories for the four basic variables are presented together, actual data as thickened
+In the following section, we graphically present the results of application of the logistics model at three levels (global, EU and Romania), both on the side of pandemic dynamics and on its impact on the economy.
+In the case of pandemic dynamics, for each reference level the trajectories for the four basic variables are presented together, actual data as thickened points and those estimated as solid lines, excepting variable ka as dashed line.
+As colours, we used black for k and ka, red for d and blue for r, time, in days elapsed since the onset of the pandemic, being marked on the horizontal axis by t (real time) and tT (future time).